 For editing photos on your phone or tablet, I recommend using a free app called Snapseed available for Android or iOS.
-If you are on your computer I recommend using the free version of PicMonkey or for best results I recommend Photoshop.
+Or the Lightroom app is another good option.
+If you are on your computer I recommend using Photoshop for the best results.
 All of these programs allow you to adjust the exposure (brightness, highlights, shadows, contrast) and sharpen the image.
 Edit slowly to make sure you’re not overdoing it.
 Less is often better when it comes to editing.

 Takeaways for Great Product Photography

 - Use a simple & neutral background for your first photo to let your product take the spotlight

 - Show off your style and brand by choosing a similar look or theme for each product’s first photo

 - Natural light is the key to achieving bright and clear product photos